 Strategen has undertaken a bushfire hazard assessment and BAL assessment of the proposed subdivision application area within the Capricorn Coastal Node (CCN) development and surrounding vegetation.
-Findings of the assessments have revealed that lots within the proposed development are situated within 100 m of classified vegetation.
-Application of bushfire mitigation measures outlined in section 3.2 will ensure that additional protection is offered to buildings located within the project area in the event of a bushfire.
+Findings of the assessments have revealed that 12 lots within the proposed development are situated within 100 m of classified vegetation.
+These 12 lots will require heightened construction standards in accordance with AS3959-2009 (i.e. BAL 12.5) for all buildings contained within.
+All other lots are situated greater than 100 m from classified vegetation.

-The location of all lots within the proposed subdivision area and mitigation measures outlined in section 3.2 will ensure that the current development design, location and layout will achieve full compliance with PFBFP Guideline requirements for planning in bushfire prone areas.
-Additional bushfire mitigation strategies which should be considered for the proposed development are outlined in section 3.2.6.
+The location of all lots within the proposed subdivision area and management measures outlined in section 3.2 will ensure that the current development design, location and layout will achieve full compliance with PFBFP Guideline requirements for planning in bushfire prone areas.